szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 <summary><b> Souls inspired </b></summary>

+**Component 205:** Add Ring of Hardiness (Dark Souls - Ring of Steel Protection; ring)

+This adds a new ring that increases slightly physical damage resistance and Armor Class.
+Available for BG2EE, where it can be upgraded by Cromwell, and BGEE.

 **Component 211:** Add Sage Ring (Dark Souls 3 - Sage Ring; ring)

 This will add a nifty new ring that casters of all kinds can use to improve casting speed by 1 and casting level by 2.
 Applies to arcane and divine magic.
 Available for BG2EE and BGEE.